dienakakim/LinkedList/README.md

 ## Description

 This project contains code implementing a generic doubly linked list in Go.
+Takes a placeholder element to use as the list's key type, and requires all argument keys to have that type.

 ## Exposed methods